-For a casual dinner, try the Marina Bar & Grill.
+For a casual dinner, try the opens in a new windowMarina Bar & Grill.
 Say “hello” to the resident parrot and the clam cakes are heavenly!
 You must try the Sandestin Sandollar.
 It’s the spirit and flavor of the resort in a glass.
-After dinner, enjoy a cocktail and the lively nightlife at either Fat Tuesdays or Rum Runners.
+After dinner, enjoy a cocktail and the lively nightlife at either Fat Tuesday or Rum Runners.

 Grab a coffee and fresh baked muffin at opens in a new windowCaffe Siena, a coffee shop at the entrance to the Village of Baytowne Wharf.

 I’m not much of a shopper but they had a nice mix of clothing and home goods.
 Activities include in the village include a zip line and carousel.

 One of the first things I immediately noticed when entering the resort property were all the bicyclists.
 It’s easy to get the lay of the land and bicycling seems to be the best mode of transportation.